-Cardiovascular disease (CVD)
+Cardiovascular Disease

-In HIV-infected patients, CVD is a major cause of morbidity and mortality, accounting for one-third of serious non-AIDS conditions and at least 10% of deaths.
-A number of studies have found that, over time, HIV-infected persons are at greater risk for CVD events than age-matched uninfected individuals.
-In a meta-analysis and review of studies of CVD risk in HIV-infected individuals, the relative risk of CVD events was greater in untreated HIV-infected patients than in HIV-uninfected individuals (1.61: 95% CI 1.43 to 1.81).
-It is important to note, however, that the selected studies made comparisons to the general population, did not control for smoking or other potential confounders that could be lead to excessive CVD in the HIV-infected individuals, and also did not attempt to account for competing risks.
-Thus, questions remain regarding the relative contributions of host-, treatment-, and disease-related factors to excess number of CVD events in those with HIV infection.
+In HIV-infected patients, CVD is a major cause of morbidity and mortality, accounting for one-third of serious non-AIDS conditions and at least 10% of deaths.66-68 A number of studies have found that, over time, HIV-infected persons are at greater risk for CVD events than age-matched uninfected individuals.

+Persons living with HIV infection have higher rates of established CVD risk factors, particularly smoking and dyslipidemia, than HIV-uninfected individuals.
+In the Data Collection on Adverse Events of Anti-HIV

+Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents

-Persons living with HIV infection have higher rates of established CVD risk factors, particularly smoking and dyslipidemia than HIV-uninfected individuals.
-In the Data Collection on Adverse Events of Anti-HIV Drugs (D:A:D) cohort study such factors, including age; male gender; obesity; smoking; family history of CVD; diabetes; and dyslipidemia, were each strongly and independently associated with risk of myocardial infarction (MI).65 This study also found that the risk of CVD was greater with exposure to some ARV drugs, including certain PIs and abacavir, than with exposure to other ARV drugs.^{65, 66}
+Drugs (D:A:D) cohort study such factors, including age, male gender, obesity, smoking, family history of CVD, diabetes, and dyslipidemia, were each independently associated with risk of myocardial infarction (MI).69 This study also found that the risk of CVD was greater with exposure to some ARV drugs, including certain PIs (ritonavir-boosted lopinavir and ritonavir-boosted fosamprenavir) and abacavir, than with exposure to other ARV drugs.^{69,70}

 In terms of preventing the progression to CVD events, it has not been determined whether delaying ART initiation is preferable to immediate treatment.
-In the meta-analysis mentioned above, the risk of CVD in HIV-infected individuals was 1.5 times higher in those being treated with ART than in those not being treated with ART.63 These analyses were limited by concern that the treated individuals may have been infected for longer periods of time and had prior episodes of untreated HIV disease, as well as the fact that the untreated people were at higher risk for competing events, including death.
-Furthermore, there is evidence that untreated HIV infection also may be associated with an increased risk of CVD.
-In the SMART study, the risk of cardiovascular events was greater in participants randomized to CD4-guided treatment interruption than in participants who received continuous ART.67 In other studies, ART resulted in marked improvement in parameters associated with CVD, including markers of inflammation (such as interleukin 6 [IL-6]), immune dysfunction (e.g., T cell activation, T cell senescence), monocyte activation (e.g., IL-6, CD163), hypercoagulation (e.g., D-dimers) and, most importantly, endothelial dysfunction.^{68,69} Low nadir and/or proximal on-therapy CD4 cell count has been linked to CVD (MI and/or stroke),70-72 suggesting that low CD4 count might result in increased risk of CVD.
+In the meta-analysis mentioned above, the risk of CVD in HIV-infected individuals was 1.5 times higher in those treated with ART than in those not treated with ART.63 These analyses were limited by concern that the treated individuals may have been infected for longer periods of time and had prior episodes of untreated HIV disease, as well as the fact that the untreated people were at higher risk for competing events, including death.
+Furthermore, there is evidence that untreated HIV infection may also be associated with an increased risk of CVD.
+In the SMART study, the risk of cardiovascular events was greater in participants randomized to CD4-guided treatment interruption than in participants who received continuous ART.71 In other studies, ART resulted in marked improvement in parameters associated with CVD, including markers of inflammation (such as interleukin 6 [IL-6]), immune dysfunction (e.g., T cell activation, T cell senescence), monocyte activation (e.g., IL-6, soluble CD14 and CD163), hyper-coagulation (e.g., D-dimers) and, most importantly, endothelial dysfunction.^{72,73} Low nadir and/or proximal on-therapy CD4 cell count has been linked to CVD (MI and/or stroke),74-76 suggesting that low CD4 count might result in increased risk of CVD.

 Collectively, the increased risk of cardiovascular events with treatment interruption, the effects of ART on markers of inflammation and endothelial dysfunction, and the association between CVD and CD4 cell depletion suggest that early control of HIV replication with ART can be used as a strategy to reduce risk of CVD, particularly if drugs with potential cardiovascular toxicity are avoided.
-However, at this time no study has demonstrated that initiation of ART prevents CVD.
+However, no study has demonstrated that initiation of ART prevents CVD.
 Therefore, a role for early ART in preventing CVD remains to be established.
-For HIV-infected individuals with a significant risk of CVD, as assessed by medical history and established estimated risk calculations, risk of CVD should be taken into consideration when selecting a specific ART regimen.
+For HIV-infected individuals with a significant risk of CVD, as assessed by medical history and estimated risk calculations, risk of CVD should be considered when selecting a specific ART regimen.